-Late March sees the celebration of the London Lesbian and Gay Film Festival at the British Film Institute on the South Bank—a perfect time for chilly nights still best spent indoors.
-To see a great selection of gay, lesbian, bisexual and transgendered themed films from around the world, book your tickets in advance, stash all of your Cadbury candy treats in the cabinets of your nearby New York Habitat vacation accommodation…and don’t forget to turn off your cell phones.
+Late March sees the celebration of the London Lesbian and Gay Film Festival at the British Film Institute in Lambeth, on the South Bank—a perfect time for chilly nights still best spent indoors.
+To see a great selection of gay, lesbian, bisexual and transgendered themed films from around the world, book your tickets in advance, stash all of your Cadbury candy treats in the cabinets of your nearby vacation accommodation in London…and don’t forget to turn off your cell phones.

 The opening night gala takes place on March 25, and the festival runs until April 8, with spectacular closing night festivities.
 This event is one of the largest of its kind, featuring dozens of domestic and international features, shorts and documentaries, as well as special events and guests, workshops and discussions, and a family day for children of LGBT parents.